wyntersmith/Cemetery-Iconography/README.md

     If fully illegible, the value is initialized as 0.
 - If the names were illegible or obscured but could be partially made out, we put the most likely name based on what was visible and the surrounding graves since family members were often buried near one another.
     If fully illegible, the value is initialized as ' '.

+Currently, the data is organized in a way that each deceased person is labled as being in their own grave.
+Most of these graves have multiple people buried there, so this is not entirely accurate.
+For those who share a headstone, each name has the same icons listed, but only the epitaphs directly relating to them were recorded in their "grave" on the dataset.

 ### Data Analysis

 ### Results